 If we spend as much time seeking God as we do complaining about being lonely, we will discover the loneliness is gone.

-We will discover that our souls find rest in Him alone.
+We realize our souls find rest in Jehovah alone.

-We will discover that He makes a home for the lonely.
+We find out Elohim makes a home for the lonely.